Toggle Menu

 A snapshot survey of views on Canada Geese in the park was initiated last summer.
 740 people responded over the 14 days the survey was open.
 Views were wide ranging.
 After reviewing the feedback and organising a site meeting, councillors, officers and a local environmental specialist explored possible action to strike a balance for wildlife in a public park.
 A second survey gathered responses to a range of options.
 Again, views varied.
 It was clear though that whatever what is done (or not) needs public 'buy-in' with people willing to give it a go.

-The first trial is to install signage at various locations within the park to ask that people do not feed the birds: to keep our wildlife wild.
-This is coupled with information about other ways to engage with the water bird population in the park through identifying and counting the variety of waterfowl.
-Bird identification panels have been installed and free bird count sheets are available from the kiosk and ice cream parlour.
+• Installed information panels about other ways to engage with the water bird population such as identifying and counting the variety of waterfowl; and bird identification panels and free bird count sheets at the kiosk and ice cream parlour.

-Canada geese elsewhere - what works and what doesn't [42KB]
+Canada geese elsewhere - what works and what doesn't (PDF) [42KB]

 Algal Bloom